chawyifeng/race-game/README YF.md

 8. ReferenceError: db_login is not defined -- line 174

 ### YEAR 2023
-1. host the app online , (in cfmoto)
+1. host the app online
 2. test phone can start game?
 3. check css